liangzifei/MR-TOD-net/README.md

 ### 3) Run the restruction code under ./Matlab-CODE: Generate_test_Recon.m
 As the network is voxel-wised processing, it is required to reconstruct the entire 3d TOD map by packing all the voxels to the original subject space.
-Users can modify their own paths:
+Users can modify the code for their own paths:
 ```
 files = dir('.\Matlab-CODE\Kim\tJN*');
 % Get a logical vector that tells which is a directory.